 Insatall SysInternals handle.exe link for downloading or uploading.

 Verbose output option to enable detailed logging to build log.

-Download button and TeamCity will automatically download Handle, extract and send to Windows agents.
+Download button and TeamCity will automatically download or upload handle.exe and send to Windows agents.

 You may also download Handle, extract it on agent and set up the